-- 6.7.1 Only Undergraduate students may vote in EPAC sanctioned elections. - 6.7.2 Candidates win by plurality. - 6.7.3 Candidates may run for both General House Senator and House Senator, but may only be elected to one.
+- 6.7.1 Only Undergraduate students may vote in EPAC sanctioned elections. - 6.7.2 Candidates win by plurality for all positions other than General House Senator. - 6.7.3 Candidates win through ranked choice voting for General House Senator. - Voters may rank up to five candidates for General House Senator. - 6.7.4 Candidates may run for both General House Senator and House Senator but may only be elected to one.